Content Detail

 • Has cultivars Yes

-Leaves are opposite, simple, and rounded with a pointed tip.
+The leaves of flowering dogwood are opposite, simple, and rounded with a pointed tip.
 They are pale green with wavy leaf margins and veins growing toward the tip of the leaf without running to the edge.

 Flowers appear large because of the four white bracts.
 True flowers are clustered in the center of bracts.
 Flower buds are a small button-like bud at the tips of branches.
 Leaf buds are flattened and reddish in color.

-Plant care:
+Plant Care

 This tree tends to develop problems in heavy clay soil.
 It prefers acid soil and gets chlorotic symptoms (pale green leaves) in high pH soils.
 It has a shallow root system and benefits from a few inches of mulch to moderate soil temperature fluctuations.
 It is also beneficial to shelter the plant from wind.
 It is considered borderline hardy in the Chicago area and flowers on old wood so harsh winters can damage flower buds.